-Gold Medal Packing Inc. Recalls Veal Products Due to Possible E. coli O26 and O45 Contamination
+Gold Medal Packing Inc. Recalls Veal Products Due To Possible E. Coli O26 and O45 Contamination

 - 2,387-lb. bin containing “TBS”.

 The products subject to recall bear establishment number “EST. 17965” inside the USDA mark of inspection.
-The “BONELESS VEAL” items were shipped to a warehouse in California and the “TBS” items were shipped to distributor locations in Pennsylvania.
+The “BONELESS VEAL” and “TBS” items were shipped to distributor locations nationwide.

 The problem was discovered during routine sample testing.
 There have been no confirmed reports of illness or adverse reactions due to consumption of these products.